-Updated: May 2, 2018
+Updated: October 11, 2018

-You just got back from a pricey trip abroad and while reviewing your credit card statement, you noticed the expected airfare, lodging and food charges, but also “foreign transaction fee” charges.
+You just got back from a pricey international trip and while reviewing your credit card statement, you noticed the expected airfare, lodging and food charges, but also “foreign transaction fee” charges.
 What’s that all about?

 Traveling is expensive enough.
 Save money with a credit card that has no foreign transaction fee.
 Whether you’re sampling local cuisine or shopping online abroad, these cards give you one less thing to worry about.
 And for even more travel perks, check out our list of travel cards from our partners.

 Many credit cards charge a foreign transaction fee, but there are some that don’t.
 If you are a frequent traveler or shop online with overseas vendors, it might be worth your while to find a card without a foreign transaction fee.
 To get to our top picks, we evaluated over 50 credit cards without a foreign transaction fee using the following criteria: other rates and fees, general rewards rates, sign-up bonuses, point values, redemption options, customer service and other miscellaneous travel benefits.
 Here are our results, along with helpful tips to help you make a decision on the right card.